Part 22: Applying to become an Amazon Affiliate

 When you login to your Amazon Associates account you can also find your Affiliate ID in the upper left hand corner.
 It is a code that is unique to you and should not be shared with anyone.

 The principle behind your entire website is to help and inform your visitors about a particular topic.
 When they read your articles they may click on links that you have put in with your affiliate code on them.
-If they make a purchase at Amazon then the Associate Programme will pay you a commission.
+If they make a purchase at Amazon then the Associate Program will pay you a commission.

 The Operating Agreement